robkinyon/ruby-dsl-maker/README.md

 You can add additional standard type coercions using `add_type()` as described above.

-There are also two special type coercions that are not replicable with `add_type()` because they do special manipulations within DSL::Maker.
+There are also three special type coercions that are not creatable with `add_type()` because they do special manipulations within DSL::Maker.

   Special coercions:
     * `generate_dsl()` - This descends into another level of DSL.
+    * ArrayOf[<type>] - This creates an array coerced as the <type>.
+Successive invocations are concatenated. <type> can be a DSL.
     * AliasOf(<name>) - this creates an additional name that is synonomous with the <name> item.
 You can use either this name or <name>.